 Recent research exploring possible reasons for the increase in diagnostic rates also points to the same explanation.
 One study in Western Australia found that the proportion of children diagnosed with autism who were rated as having no “extreme” symptoms over a six year period increased from 58.5% to 86.6%.
 (Evidence of a reduction over time in the behavioral severity of autistic disorder diagnoses) indicating that clinicians were more likely to diagnose individuals displaying less severe symptoms over time.
 A recent Danish study found that females, adults, and those with Asperger’s Disorder and atypical autism accounted for most of the observed increase in diagnostic rates over a 16 year period.
 The researchers concluded that increased awareness of how autism presents in adults, females and in those without classic forms of autism was a likely explanation (Time Trends Over 16 Years in Incidence-Rates of Autism Spectrum Disorders Across the Lifespan Based on Nationwide Danish Register Data).

 So the “autism epidemic” in most likelihood does not represent an epidemic at all, rather our understanding of autism has improved.
 Back in the 60s and 70s we may have labelled them as “odd”, “eccentric” or “minimally brain damaged”.
 Some may argue that we are “labelling” kids too easily – that these children with what might be considered to be milder forms of autism should not be diagnosed at all.
 That an autism diagnosis is some kind of fad label that parents will go “doctor shopping” for in order to get funding.
-But “mild” is a term to be used carefully: their autism may be mild when compared to others with autism and there are certainly children who are much more affected by their autism than others and have higher support needs.
+But “mild” is a term to be used carefully: their autism may be mild when compared to others on the spectrum and there are certainly children who are much more affected by their autism than others and have higher support needs.
 I recently heard someone say that people with severe autism have their abilities underestimated and people with mild autism have their abilities overestimated.
 I think this holds very true.
 Individuals with “mild” autism still have challenges and need supports if they are to reach their potential.

 In fact, that is the next chapter in the autism story.
-In the past, it was very much about identifying children with autism and then working hard to try and make them appear as “normal” as possible.
+In the past, it was very much about identifying children on the spectrum and then working hard to try and make them appear as “normal” as possible.
 The focus is now turning to understanding them as individuals, supporting them with their challenges and working with their strengths and interests to give them the best chance for their best life.
 Sometimes it just takes some flexibility and thinking outside of the square to make it easier for someone on the spectrum to join in with family and friends and the community around them.

 Clinical Psychologist, National Manager